llevasseur/RayTrace/README.txt

 RayTraced Image

 This ray traced image was coded in C++.
-The multi-sampled, anti-aliased image contains multiple objects with different materials, multiple lights, shadows, and a pin-hole camera
+The multi-sampled, anti-aliased image contains multiple objects with different materials, multiple lights, shadows, and a pin-hole camera.
+This is a continuing project to design and render impressive images.

 ------------------------------------------------